rangzen/ebitengine-rock-paper-scissors/README.md

-# Ebiten Rock Paper Scissors
+# Rock Paper Scissors War

 This is a simple rock paper scissors game written in Go using the [Ebitengine](https://ebitengine.org/) game library.

 I wanted my own version of https://9gag.com/gag/ap92GVn.

+You can see an online version at https://rangzen.github.io/ebitengine-rock-paper-scissors/.

 ## Running